Prior Authorization

 What should a PA appeal letter include?

 An effective PA appeal letter should: (1) identify the patient, claim, and denial date; (2) state the specific denial reason being addressed; (3) cite the insurer's clinical criteria directly and explain how the patient meets them or qualifies for an exception; (4) list all supporting documentation attached; and (5) request a specific written response timeline.
 Avoid generic "this treatment is medically necessary" language — the letter should engage the insurer's specific coverage policy.
+For standard and expedited letter templates with payer-specific criteria citations, see the medical necessity justification letter guide 2026.

 How does the WISeR model affect PA appeals for Traditional Medicare?